diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 🔴 &nbsp; Check `Workers` tab in `Task Panel` has at least one worker online.

-🔴 &nbsp; For index tasks, check the mount being scanned is still mounted.
+🔴 &nbsp; For index tasks, check the mount being scanned is still mounted on the indexing host.
 You can use for example `mount` or `df` commands to check.

 🔴 &nbsp; Check diskoverd worker log files for any errors or warnings.
 You can find the log file location by checking the diskoverd config `logDirectory` setting. diskoverd config file is at `~/.config/diskoverd/config.yaml`.